Product Updates — 7 min

 Company culture challenges

-Therefore, setting and achieving goals needs to be intentional and may require the use of structures and technologies that aren't necessary for fully in-house businesses.
+Therefore, the setting and achieving of goals needs to be intentional.
+Global company goal-setting may require the use of structures and technologies that aren't necessary for fully in-house businesses.
 Keep in mind that managing remote teams is not actually more difficult than managing in-office teams — it simply requires you to be more deliberate about some things you took for granted.

 With remote teams, there is no leaning across the desk to ask your boss or colleague what you are supposed to be doing.
 Because of this, remote teams depend on clear assignment of duties and transparency in execution.

-Make sure employees all understand their specific tasks and how their work is connected to a broader goal.
-Assigning tasks comes with several benefits for employees and contractors:
+Make sure employees all understand their specific tasks and how their work is connected to your company’s larger goals.
+Assigning tasks comes with several benefits for employees and contractors, including:

 More impactful work toward larger goals